EPCCed/hpc-shell-2020-06-29/_episodes/03-files.md

 What happened?
 As it turns out, `rmdir` is unable to remove directories that have stuff in them.
 To delete a directory and everything inside it, we will use a special variant of `rm`, `rm -rf directory`.
-This is probably the scariest command on UNIX- it will force delete a directory and all of its contents without prompting. **ALWAYS** double check your typing before using it... if you leave out the arguments, it will attempt to delete everything on your file system that you have permission to delete.
+This is probably the scariest command on UNIX - it will recursively force delete a directory and all of its contents without prompting. **ALWAYS** double check your typing before using it... if you leave out the arguments, it will attempt to delete everything on your file system that you have permission to delete.
 So when deleting directories be very, very careful.